NiccoloSalvini/sbd_25_26/_book/17-pca.md

 #>    7.788  170.760   65.540   21.232
 ```

 There are on average three times as many rapes as murders, and more than eight times as many assaults as rapes.
-Let us also examine the variances of the variables
+Let's examine the variances:

 ```r